Gender differences in Japanese: Conventional women's speech

 Some linguistic features commonly associated with women include: omission of the copula da, the use of first person pronouns such as watashi or atashi among others, use of feminine sentence-final particles such as wa, na no, kashira, and mashō, and the more frequent use of the honorific prefixes o- and go-.

 Actual language used by Japanese-speaking women differs from these ideals.
 Such onnarashii speech is a social norm that institutions such as education and media encourage women to adopt.
 Similarly, these forms may be prescribed for women learners by Japanese textbooks and other materials.
 There are, however, various deviations from these norms in conversation.

 Although Japanese women may not follow the gender norm in speech, some linguistic studies indicate that Japanese women tend to use more honorific language than men do, which reinforces the idea of onnarashii and conventional gender roles.

+Sentence-final particles

+One of the sentence-final particles often found in women's speech in Japan is wa.
+It is generally used in a conversation in which the speaker and addressee are close to each other.
+On the other hand, it is inappropriate to use wa in an official relationship such as business relationships or formal interviews.
+The wa found in women's speech has a rising intonation, while the wa with falling intonation can be used by male speakers in modern standard colloquial Japanese.
+However, both serve the same function of conveying a sense of insistence on the part of the speaker.
+One possible explanation of the femininity associated with wa is the high and gentle intonation which appropriates the insistence to the better judgement of the addressee.
+However, other researchers argue that the rising and high intonation are used to show an interest in the conversation and therefore help to continue it because falling intonation is often associated with ending a conversation.